Casey Winters Reveals How Pinterest Perfected User Onboarding

 A few years ago, Pinterest users abroad saw the same onboarding experience as users in the U.S. And unfortunately, users in certain countries were bouncing at higher rates.

-When Pinterest’s team sat down to draw up some onboarding experiments, they hypothesised that the interests of users abroad were different than those in the U.S., resulting in home feeds that didn’t resonate as deeply.
+When Pinterest’s team sat down to draw up some onboarding experiments, they hypothesised that the interests of users abroad were different than those in the U.S., resulting in home feeds that didn’t resonate as deeply and users missing the aha moment.

 By identifying local interests, and pairing that with a user’s country—found within the browser data—Pinterest was able to turn a feed for German men that looked like this: